python/devguide/gitbootcamp.rst

    button.

 2. Replace the reference to GitHub PR #XXX into GH-XXX.
-If the title too long, add the Pull request to the end of the body as:
+If the title is too long, the pull request number can be added to the body.
-   Pull request: GH-NNN

 3. Adjust and clean up the commit message.